mohsin014/my-portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Aceternity Ui
+This Ui libary is used for the major components so make sure to use this libary, super easy to use, beginer friendly

+### ShadCn
+Used for theme provider

+### Tailwind

+For the Css very easy to use you can change the css or if you to use any different preprocessor you use it but i will recommened Tailwind